m-alcu/m-alcu.github.io/_posts/2017-12-26-gradient-descent.markdown

 categories: sgd gradient
 ---

-> Demonstration of gradient descend formulas
+> Demonstration of normal (Batch) gradient descend formulas

 $y$ is the training input (always 0 or 1)
 $m$ is the size of de dataset input x